logb-wip/logb-wip.github.io/_posts/2024-10-11-samformer.md

 ## <a id="goal"></a>Goal 🚀
 > When a rigorous scientific method leads to an efficient implementation.

-In this blog post, we focus on **SAMformer***, one of Ambroise's recent works on transformers for time series forecasting.
-Proposed in [*SAMformer: Unlocking the Potential of Transformers in Time Series Forecasting*](https://arxiv.org/pdf/2402.10198) <d-cite key="ilbert2024samformer"></d-cite>, SAMformer combines Sharpness-Aware Minimization (SAM) <d-cite key="foret2021sharpnessaware"></d-cite> and channel-wise attention to obtain a light-weight SOTA model with improved robustness and signal propagation compared to its competitors.
+In this blog post, we focus on **SAMformer**, introduced in one of Ambroise's recent works: [*SAMformer: Unlocking the Potential of Transformers in Time Series Forecasting*](https://arxiv.org/pdf/2402.10198) <d-cite key="ilbert2024samformer"></d-cite>.
+SAMformer combines Sharpness-Aware Minimization (SAM) <d-cite key="foret2021sharpnessaware"></d-cite> and channel-wise attention to obtain a light-weight SOTA model with improved robustness and signal propagation compared to its competitors.
 This blog aims to provide a high-level view of the motivation behind SAMformer while explaining how to implement it.
-For the reader interested in more mathematical details or to play with SAMformer, the paper is on [arXiv](https://arxiv.org/pdf/2402.10198), and the code can be found on [github](https://github.com/romilbert/samformer).
+For the reader interested in more details, the paper is on [arXiv](https://arxiv.org/pdf/2402.10198), and the code can be found on [github](https://github.com/romilbert/samformer).

 1) Problem: transformers nuls en TS forecasting + very complicated and large-scale models --> hard to identify the failure.
 2) We simplify transformer to only keep the key components